w3f/polkadot-wiki-old/docs/polkadot/information/relevant_links.md

 - [Substrate Intro](https://youtu.be/iUMZyL5kTwc) - Dr. Gavin Wood presents Substrate, one of the technologies underlying Polkadot.
 - [How Substrate relates to Polkadot](https://medium.com/polkadot-network/a-tale-of-two-technologies-presentation-transcript-e7397c1c7a49) - A Tale of Two Technologies Presentation Transcript
 - [Polkadot & Substrate Overview](https://www.youtube.com/watch?v=0IoUZdDi5Is&feature=youtu.be) - Dr. Gavin Wood presents Substrate (blockchain in-a-box + VM) and Polkadot, and builds a blockchain on-stage in 30 minutes using Substrate.
+- [Preparing for Polkadot's Launch with Substrate](https://medium.com/polkadot-network/preparing-for-polkadots-launch-with-substrate-cb97819ed815) - An overview of how to start preparing for Polkadot before the launch date.
+- [A breif summary of everything Substrate and Polkadot](https://medium.com/polkadot-network/a-brief-summary-of-everything-substrate-and-polkadot-f1f21071499d) - Blog post which recaps information regarding Substrate and Polkadot.

 ### Governance

 - [Governance](https://github.com/paritytech/polkadot/wiki/Governance) - Overview of governance system.
 - [Governance Demo](https://www.youtube.com/watch?v=VsZuDJMmVPY&feature=youtu.be&t=24734) - Dr. Gavin Wood presents the initial governance structure for Polkadot.
 (Video)
+- [The State of Web3 & Cryptogovernance on Polkadot](https://www.youtube.com/watch?v=qvoAf2uIF3c) - A talk by Web3 Foundation director Ryan Zurrer on the governance mechanism in Polkadot.

 ### Consensus and Finality